icopy-site/awesome-cn/docs/awesome/awesome-engineering-team-management.md

 ### Style

-Once you have the right structure and content thanks to advices above, you can now copy-edit and fine tune your style with the tools below.
+Once you have the right structure and content thanks to advice above, you can now copy-edit and fine tune your style with the tools below.

 - [Please don't say just hello in chat](https://nohello.net/en/) - When properly used, interactive written medium allows for asynchronous communication.